chemerisuk/better-dom/README.md

 * Walk through the sorce code of existing [projects that use better-dom](http://bower.io/search/?q=better-dom).

 ## Contributing
-In order to modify the source and submit a patch or improvement, you have to have [gulp](http://gulpjs.com) installed globally:
+In order to modify the source code you have to have [gulp](http://gulpjs.com) installed globally:

     $ npm install -g gulp

-The project uses set of ES6 transpilers to compile a file that works in current browsers.
-The command below starts watching for changes you are doing, recompiles `build/better-dom.js` file and runs unit tests after that:
+The project uses set of ES6 transpilers to compile an output file that works in current browsers.
+You can use the commend below to start development:

     $ npm start

-Of course any pull request should pass all tests.
+After any change it recompiles `build/better-dom.js` and runs it through the unit tests.

 ## Notes about old IEs
 For IE8-9 support you have to incude an extra file via the conditional comment below __into `<head>`__ on your page: